Super Nintendo Entertainment System: Yellowing

-The acrylonitrile butadiene styrene plastic used in the casing of some older Super NES and Super Famicom consoles is particularly susceptible to oxidation with exposure to air.
+The acrylonitrile butadiene styrene plastic used in the casing of some older SNES and Super Famicom consoles is particularly susceptible to oxidation with exposure to air.
 This, along with the particularly light color of the original plastic, causes affected consoles to quickly become yellow; if the sections of the casing came from different batches of plastic, a "two-tone" effect results.
 This issue may be reversed with a method called Retrobrighting, where a mixture of chemicals is applied to the case and exposed to UV light.

 Game cartridge

-Super NES games are distributed on ROM cartridges, officially referred to as Game Pak in most Western regions, and as Cassette (カセット, Kasetto) in Japan and parts of Latin America.
-Though the Super NES can address 128 Mbit, only 117.75 Mbit are actually available for cartridge use.
+SNES games are distributed on ROM cartridges, officially referred to as Game Pak in most Western regions, and as Cassette (カセット, Kasetto) in Japan and parts of Latin America.
+Though the SNES can address 128 Mbit, only 117.75 Mbit are actually available for cartridge use.
 A fairly normal mapping could easily address up to 95 Mbit of ROM data (48 Mbit at FastROM speed) with 8 Mbit of battery-backed RAM.
 Most available memory access controllers only support mappings of up to 32 Mbit.
 The largest games released (Tales of Phantasia and Star Ocean) contain 48 Mbit of ROM data, and the smallest games contain only 2 Mbit.

 Cartridges may also contain battery-backed SRAM to save the game state, extra working RAM, custom coprocessors, or any other hardware that will not exceed the maximum current rating of the console.

 Games

-1757 Super NES games were officially released: 717 in North America (plus 4 championship cartridges), 521 in Europe, 1,448 in Japan, 231 on Satellaview, and 13 on Sufami Turbo.
-Many Super NES games have been called some of the greatest video games of all time, such as Super Mario World (1990), The Legend of Zelda: A Link to the Past (1991), Final Fantasy VI (1994), Donkey Kong Country (1994), EarthBound (1994), Super Metroid (1994), Chrono Trigger (1995) and Yoshi's Island (1995).
-Many Super NES games have been rereleased several times, including on the Virtual Console, Super NES Classic Edition, and the Nintendo Classics service on Nintendo Switch Online.
+1757 SNES games were officially released: 717 in North America (plus 4 championship cartridges), 521 in Europe, 1,448 in Japan, 231 on Satellaview, and 13 on Sufami Turbo.
+Many SNES games have been called some of the greatest video games of all time, such as Super Mario World (1990), The Legend of Zelda: A Link to the Past (1991), Final Fantasy VI (1994), Donkey Kong Country (1994), EarthBound (1994), Super Metroid (1994), Chrono Trigger (1995), Yoshi's Island (1995), and Kirby Super Star (1996).
+Many SNES games have been rereleased several times, including on the Virtual Console, Super NES Classic Edition, and the Nintendo Classics service on Nintendo Switch Online.
 All Game Boy games are playable with the Super Game Boy add-on.